-To make trackers as accurate as possible, it is important to wear your device of choice in the same position each day and keep the personal details such as height and weight up-to-date.
+Whatever wearable you opt for, it is important to wear it in the same position each day and keep the personal details such as height and weight up-to-date.
 If the tracker provides the option, it is also important to correctly calibrate the length of a walking stride.

 Be careful of hidden calories

-A lot of people don’t actually realise that, whilst certain healthy foods are indeed healthy and good for them, they may still contain large quantities of calories, and as you know, once you consume more calories than your body requires, you’ll find your body storing what is left as body fat.
+A lot of people don’t actually realise that, whilst certain healthy foods are indeed healthy and good for them, they may still contain large quantities of calories.
+As you know, once you consume more calories than your body requires, you’ll find your body storing what is left as body fat.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!